 Loudness has always been an important topic in mixing, and especially mastering – never more so than today.

 Knowing how loud is too loud has always been difficult.
-I’ve written before about how we hear loudness, and different software solutions for measuring loudness – but now, everything has been made far easier.
+I’ve written before about how we hear loudness, and different software solutions for measuring loudness – but several years ago, everything was made far easier.

-Recently a new tool has been released, purpose-designed for measuring the loudness of music.
-You can now see at a glance how loud your mix is, make informed decisions about compression and limiting, and choose to make your recordings punchy, loud and competitive.
+A new tool was released, purpose-designed for judging the ‘loudness’ of music.
+You can now see at a glance how ‘loud’ your mix is, make informed decisions about your use of compression and limiting, and choose to make your recordings punchy, loud and competitive.

-There is also a second, off-line version of the meter, which generates an overall DR dynamic range measurement for a complete WAV file or CD and allows you to generate a log file, which can be submitted to the (unofficial) Dynamic Range Database.
+There is also a second, off-line version of the meter, which generates an overall DR measurement for a complete WAV file or CD and allows you to generate a log file which can be submitted to the (unofficial) Dynamic Range Database.

 How it works

-The real-time plugin version shows peak and RMS level metering for the left and right channels, but also a measurement of the dynamic range – the difference between the loudest and quietest parts of the music – in the centre, labelled “DR“.
+The real-time plugin version shows peak and RMS level metering for the left and right channels, but also the difference between them – in the centre, labelled “DR“.

-Broadly speaking, the idea is to keep the dynamic range as wide as possible – up to a point, at least.
+Broadly speaking, the idea is to stop this DR measurement getting too low – up to a point, at least.

 How to read the meter

-Both loudness and dynamic range are measured in Decibels (dB) and as a rule of thumb, anything with an overall dynamic range of 12dB or more (“DR12″) will sound great, dynamically – and in this case, the central DR meters of the plugin will stay green much of the time.
-Louder material will sometimes have less range than this – any less than 8dB will start to sound aggressive and crushed, and the DR meters start to fade from green to orange to red to represent this.
+As a rule of thumb, anything with an overall reading of DR12 or more will sound very dynamic – and in this case, the central DR meters of the plugin will stay green much of the time.
+‘Louder’ material will sometimes have less range than this – any less than 8dB runs the risk of sounding squashed and crushed, and the DR meters start to fade from green to orange to red to represent this.